Rent deposit scheme and rent in advance scheme

 - has been given notice to leave their present home or is homeless

-- must be able to afford the rent every month
+- is able to afford the rent every month

-- must not have lost accommodation due to any anti social behaviour orders, county court judgments or breach of tenancy agreement such as rent arrears or tenant conduct
+- hasn't lost accommodation due to any anti-social behaviour orders, county court judgements (CCJs), or breach of tenancy agreement such as rent arrears or tenant conduct

 How to apply

-You will need to contact our Housing Solutions (Options) Team on Tel: 0300 300 8302 who have offices based at either:
+You will need to contact our Housing Options Team on:

 High Street North